Stoff73/insig_demo-multiple-financials/README.md

 # Financial Analysis System

-A sophisticated financial analysis platform powered by CrewAI that combines multi-agent AI analysis with real-time market data to evaluate any company.
-The system uses ticker-based organization for analyzing multiple companies with company-specific configurations and data management.
+A sophisticated financial analysis platform powered by CrewAI that combines multi-agent AI analysis with financial data to evaluate any company.
+The system uses ticker-based organization with company-specific configurations and data management.

 ## Features

 - **Multi-Agent AI Analysis**: Three specialized AI agents (Financial Modeling, Forensic Accounting, Investment Decision-Making) collaborate to analyze financial documents
-- **Real-Time Market Data**: Integration with Yahoo Finance API for live share prices and market capitalization
+- **JSON-Based Data Input**: All financial and market data must be provided via JSON files in standardized format
-- **Dynamic Company Support**: Analyze any company by entering ticker symbol - system automatically organizes data by company if this is provided to the system, currently in MD format
+- **Dynamic Company Support**: Analyze any company by entering ticker symbol - system automatically organizes data by company using provided JSON and MD files
 - **Company-Specific Configuration**: Each company has its own ratio thresholds and analysis settings
-- **Web Interface**: React-based dashboard for managing analyses, viewing reports, and configuring settings
+- **Web Interface**: React-based dashboard with enhanced filtering and report organization
+  - Dashboard shows filtered recent analyses and key reports only
+  - Reports tab separates current analysis from archives
+  - 5 key report types: Valuation, Ownership, Earnings Quality, Balance Sheet, Final Analysis
-- **PDF to Markdown Conversion**: Automatic conversion of financial PDFs for AI processing - this will use docling in the future, this is blunt at the moment, but works
+- **PDF to Markdown Conversion**: Automatic conversion of financial PDFs for AI processing
 - **Financial Ratio Calculation**: 30+ financial metrics with company-specific PASS/MONITOR/FAIL thresholds
 - **Ticker-Based Organization**: All data, outputs, and archives organized by company ticker
+- **Task Management**: Persistent task tracking with automatic cleanup of stuck/timed-out analyses
-- **Automatic Data Validation**: System checks for required files and prompts for uploads when missing, not for everything just empty folders
+- **Automatic Data Validation**: System checks for required files and prompts for uploads when missing

 ## Additional companies

 - **Current company data**: This is in the data folder, so you can run an analysis by typing the company name and ticker
-- **Adding a company**: To add a company, add a folder and the md files to the data folder, and type the company nae and ticker in the frontend.
+- **Adding a company**: To add a company:
+  1. Create a folder in `data/{TICKER}/`
+  2. Add the required `{ticker}.json` file with financial and market data
+  3. Add any additional MD files for analysis
+  4. Enter the company name and ticker in the frontend

 ## System Requirements